mikehaertl/localeurls/README.md

     Default is 1 year.
 Set to `false` to disable cookie storage.
  *  `languages`: Array of available language codes.
 More specific patterns must come first, i.e. `en_us` must be listed before `en`.
 The default language from the application configuration must also be listed here.
+Since 1.1.3 you can also map URL values to languages: `array('de','fr','english'=>'en')`.
  *  `persistLanguage`: Wether to store the user language selection in session and cookie.
     If the user returns to any page without a language in the URL, he's redirected to the stored language's URL.
 Default is `true`.